YourNiceCv

 A: The ATS itself doesn't typically auto-reject for employment gaps unless programmed with a specific knockout rule by the employer (which is rare).
 However, the ATS will accurately calculate your total months of experience.
 Be prepared to explain any significant gaps to the human recruiter.

-Q: Should I include hyperlinks in my ATS CV?
+Q: Should I include hyperlinks in my ATS resume?

 A: Yes, standard hyperlinks (like your LinkedIn profile or GitHub repository) are perfectly fine and encouraged.
 Just ensure the URL is clean and professional.